wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The above functions are the most frequently used one in the coherence controller.
 We will cover other functions when we first encountered them during later discussion.

+### Coherence Protocol: MESI L1

+We next delve into the realm of the coherence protocol of MESI L1 type cache.
+As have discussed earlier, this type of caches are always inclusive, uses `class L1CacheLine` type cache tags, and do not have a directory of any kind.
+This type of cache also features a simpler coherence protocol compared with the more general type of inclusive and non-inclusive caches, since there is no maintenance of coherence for upper levels.
+The MESI L1 coherence protocol is implemented by class `MESIL1`, in file `MESI_L1.h/cc`.